YahooArchive/mojito/docs/dev_guide/topics/mojito_yui_config.rst

 Using the YUI Version Bundled with Mojito
 -----------------------------------------

-Mojito comes with YUI, so developers, in general, don't need to worry about getting YUI or which version to use.
+Mojito comes with YUI, so developers don't need to worry about getting YUI or which version to use.
 Using the bundled YUI version also allows Mojito applications to load YUI modules more quickly and efficiently.
 Developers can use the default configurations, and thus, not need to do any configuration, or configure Mojito to